Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Abstract

 \section{Abstract}

-We study the global dynamics of solutions to a family of nonlinear Schr\"odinger equations on the circle, with a smooth convolution potential and Gevrey regular initial data.
-Our main result is the construction of an asymptotically full measure set of time almost-periodic solutions, whose hulls are invariant tori.
-Specifically, we show that for most choices of the convolution potential there exists a bi-Lipschitz map from a ball in the space of linear solutions to the space of initial data, such that all linear solutions with frequencies satisfying a non-resonance condition are mapped to initial data giving rise to an almost-periodic solution.
-As a consequence, we establish that the Gevrey norm of many initial data remains approximately constant in time and hence the elliptic fixed point at the origin is Lyapunov statistically stable with respect to such a norm.
-Furthermore, we construct a Cantor foliation of the phase space, where regions corresponding to positive actions are foliated in invariant maximal tori.
-This result generalizes the classical KAM theory in the infinite-dimensional setting, providing a statistical description of the global dynamics near the fixed point.
-Our work suggests that diffusive solutions should be looked for in spaces of lower regularity, in line with recent findings in the theory of Hamiltonian PDEs.
+We study the dynamics of solutions for a family of nonlinear Schr\"odinger equations on the circle, with a smooth convolution potential and Gevrey regular initial data.
+Our main result is the construction of an asymptotically full measure set of small-amplitude time almost-periodic solutions, which are dense on invariant tori.
+In regions corresponding to positive actions, we prove that such maximal invariant tori are Banach manifolds, which provide a Cantor foliation of the phase space.
+As a consequence, we establish that, for many small initial data, the Gevrey norm of the solution remains approximately constant for all time and hence the elliptic fixed point at the origin is Lyapunov statistically stable.
+This is first result in KAM Theory for PDEs that regards the persistence of a large measure set of invariant tori and hence may be viewed as a strict extension to the infinite-dimensional setting of the classical KAM theorem.

 {\bf Keywords}: Nonlinear Schr\"odinger equation, convolution potentials, almost-periodic solutions, infinite-dimensional Bryuno condition

 {\bf MSC classification}: 37K55; 35B15; 35Q55; 35B20